 Adhi Wibowo Nurhidayat, MD, Jakarta Project, Jakarta, Indonesia Mathew Hickman, PhD, University of Bristol, England John Strang, MD, Kings College, London, England To complement the findings and dissemination strategies from the U.S. perspective, a panel of international collaborators will present findings from studies conducted abroad and implementation strategies that have been successful.
 Presentations will include outcomes from a collaborative project between NIDA and treatment providers in Indonesia, data from epidemiological studies showing the association between the length of MET treatment and mortality rates and dissemination and implementation strategies, and the use of incentive-based interventions in reducing drug use and associated consequences.
-The session will also describe the N-ALIVE (NALoxone InVEstigation) study-a large, prison-based, trial that assesses the number of lives that could be saved by providing Naloxone-on-release to adult prisoners with a history of heroin injection.
-DISCUSSION: Andrew J. Saxon, MD, University of Washington, Seattle, WA Dr. Saxon will lead a discussion on how the knowledge gained from these analyses and findings can be translated for the implementation of relevant MET or BUP/Nx treatment in clinical settings treating opioid dependent patients in the U.S. as well as internationally.
-Sponsored by the National Institute on Drug Abuse, the National Drug Abuse Treatment Clinical Trials Network (NIDA/CTN), and the NIDA/SAMHSA Blending Initiative 8:30 a.m.-5:30 p.m.
+The session will also describe the N-ALIVE (NALoxone InVEstigation) study-a large, prison-based trial that assesses the number of lives that could be saved by providing Naloxone-on-release to adult prisoners with a history of heroin injection.
+Discussion: Andrew J. Saxon, MD, University of Washington, Seattle, WA Dr. Saxon will lead a discussion on how the knowledge gained from these analyses and findings can be translated for the implementation of relevant MET or BUP/Nx treatment in clinical settings treating opioid dependent patients in the U.S. as well as internationally.
+Sponsored by the National Institute on Drug Abuse, the National Drug Abuse Treatment Clinical Trials Network (NIDA/CTN), and the National Institute on Drug Abuse/Substance Abuse and Mental Health Services Administration (NIDA/SAMHSA) Blending Initiative 8:30 a.m.-5:30 p.m.

-State Opioid Treatment Authorities' Meeting (Closed Session for State and Federal Officials) Robert Lubran, MS, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD Brandon Johnson, MBA, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD Mary Lou Ojeda, MS, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD Steve Mason, MSW, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD Melinda Campopiano, MD, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD State Opioid Treatment Authorities Federal officials, including SAMHSA/CSAT staff and State Opioid Treatment Authorities, will convene to share information and discuss a variety of topics of interest to both SAMHSA and the States.
-Issues of mutual concern in the approval and monitoring of Opioid Treatment Programs, including clinical, administrative, financing and regulatory policy topics will be discussed to improve and coordinate joint oversight.
-Sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA)

-9:00 a.m.-12:00 p.m.
+Grand Ballroom Salon J State Opioid Treatment Authorities' Meeting (Closed Session for State and Federal Officials) Robert Lubran, MS, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD Brandon T. Johnson, PhD(c), Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD Mary Lou Ojeda, MS, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD Steve Mason, MSW, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD Melinda Campopiano, MD, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD Loren Miller, Drug Enforcement Administration (DEA), Washington, DC State Opioid Treatment Authorities Federal officials, including SAMHSA/CSAT staff and State Opioid Treatment Authorities, will convene to share information and discuss a variety of topics of interest to both SAMHSA and the States.
+Issues of mutual concern in the approval and monitoring of Opioid Treatment Programs including clinical, administrative, financing and regulatory policy topics will be discussed to improve and coordinate joint oversight.
+Sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA) 9:00 a.m.-12:00 p.m.

-Opioid Treatment Program Accreditation Town Hall Meeting Megan Marx, MPA, The Joint Commission, Oakbrook Terrace, IL This session is designed to be an open forum for The Joint Commission accredited programs.
-Topics expected to be reviewed include "Accreditation Nuts & Bolts"; Behavioral Health Home Certification; Leading Practice Library; Top Behavioral Health Care (BHC) Accreditation Standards Compliance Issues; 2014/2015 Opioid Treatment Program (OTP) Standards Revisions.
+Grand Ballroom Salon C Opioid Treatment Program Accreditation Town Hall Meeting Megan Marx, MPA, The Joint Commission, Oakbrook Terrace, IL Tracy Griffin Collander, LCSW, The Joint Commission, Oakbrook Terrace, IL This session is designed to be an open forum for The Joint Commission accredited programs.
+Topics expected to be reviewed include "Accreditation Nuts & Bolts," Behavioral Health Home Certification, Leading Practice Library, Top Behavioral Health Care (BHC) Accreditation Standards Compliance Issues, and 2014/2015 Opioid Treatment Program (OTP) Standards Revisions.
 At the end of this session, participants will be able to identify and discuss new accreditation/certification initiatives available through The Joint Commission, and how to implement relevant changes in their programs.
-Participants will gain access to The Joint Commission Leading Practices library and identify common standard compliance issues and develop strategies to address them.
+Participants will gain access to The Joint Commission Leading Practices library, identify common standard compliance issues, and develop strategies to address them.
 Registration for this session is open to all Joint Commission Accredited Opioid Treatment Programs.
-To pre-register for this session please contact Megan Marx at 630-792-5131 or mmarx@joint commission.org.
 Sponsored by The Joint Commission 1:00 p.m.-5:00 p.m.